SciML/Catalyst.jl/docs/src/catalyst_functionality/parametric_stoichiometry.md

 # [Symbolic Stochiometries](@id parametric_stoichiometry)
 Catalyst supports stoichiometric coefficients that involve parameters, species, or even general expressions.
-In this tutorial we show several examples of how to use parametric stoichiometry, and discuss several caveats to be aware of.
+In this tutorial we show several examples of how to use symbolic stoichiometries, and discuss several caveats to be aware of.

 *Note, this tutorial requires ModelingToolkit v8.5.4 or greater to work properly.*